gighost/angular-user-test-seed/README.md

 your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/lib` - contains the AngularJS framework files and other front end dependencies

 *Note copying the AngularJS files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*